plone/documentation/docs/glossary.md

 server-side rendering
     When a web browser or other HTTP client sends a request, the HTML markup for the page is created on the server, which sends a response consisting of HTML markup back to the client.

-    In Volto, SSR returns HTML markup that closely matches the final DOM structure of the React components used to render that page, but it is not the complete page.
+    In Volto, SSR returns HTML markup that closely matches the final {term}`DOM` structure of the React components used to render that page, but it is not the complete page.
     After the client loads the initial response, then the {term}`hydration` mechanism performs additional rendering on the client side, populating the DOM with additional HTML markup.

     In Classic UI, SSR returns the complete page back to the client in the response.